Aleixbs/Aleixbs/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px" />

+# About me 🙋🏻‍♀️

-- :earth_africa: I'm currently learning GIS development in ESRI
+- :earth_africa: I'm currently learning GIS development in ESRI 🌱🌱
 - :construction_worker: I'm currently working on:
                       ✨Building a Resume website to display all my projects on github.io ✨Building a collaborative tool to contribute to save my homeland wildlife and forests from overconstruction in SOS COSTABRAVA
+                      ✨Building a solution for little

 - 💬 Ask me about anything that could be of your interest on GIS related geography or urbanism topics
 - 👯 I’m looking to collaborate on any project that involves GIS on it

-- 📫 How to reach me:
+## 📫 How to reach me:
                        ⚡Email: aleix19.96@gmail.com

 <p align="center">